 Fort Nashborough, built in 1779, protected pioneers from armed attacks by Native Americans.
 This first permanent American settlement along the bluffs of the Cumberland River represents Nashville’s roots.
 You can learn about the lives of the early settlers in this living outdoor museum.
 When you explore the grounds of the third replica of the original Nashville settlers’ fort, you’ll find cabins and blockhouses.
 An interpretive plaza area focuses on Nashville’s Native American history.

-Fort Negley was built by Union troops after they captured Nashville during the Civil War.
+Fort Negley Park was in fact once a fort.
+It was built by Union troops after they captured Nashville during the Civil War.
 This largest inland stone fortification discouraged Confederate attacks throughout the war because of its location, size, and guns.
 Today, the Civil War site offers interpretive panels and accessible walkways.
 You can watch two films at Fort Negley Visitors Center, and you can research the Civil War Soldier and Sailors System database and use interactive touch screens that highlight Fort Negley and occupied Nashville.